Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Nonlinear modelling

 where the power spectra inside square brackets are computed at a given order in perturbation theory.
 The cutoff ensures that $q\ll k$ in most of the integration domain.
 If $P(k)$ contains a new scale, as is the case for $\ell_{\rm osc}$ in $P^{\rm w}(k)$, the difference in parentheses is either of order $P_{11}^{\rm w}(k)\, q^2 \ell_{\rm osc}^2$ (for $q \,\ell_{\rm osc} \ll 1$) or $P_{11}^{\rm w}(k)$ (for $q \,\ell_{\rm osc} \gg 1$, as the oscillations in the second term inside parentheses average out in this limit).
 Both regimes give a contribution to \cref{eqIR} which is $k^2$ enhanced with respect to other perturbative contributions of the same order, and therefore should be resummed.

 If, on the other hand, no oscillatory feature is present in $P(k)$, the difference inside parentheses can be approximated as with

 For an approximately scale-invariant power spectrum, the second derivative gives a contribution of order $P(k)/k^2$ and, consequently, \cref{eqIR} is not $k^2$-enhanced.
 Therefore, in resummation schemes which focus on the wiggly part of the power spectrum, as in WnW or in the $\textsc{optiresum}$ option of \texttt{PyBird}, only leading contributions are resummed.
-In other schemes, as the full Lagrangian one, also subleading contributions are included, however without a clear criterion on how to select them with respect to other contributions of the same perturbative order.
+In other schemes, as the full Lagrangian one, also subleading contributions are included, The difference between the two methods is of order 2-loop terms.
+The wiggle-no wiggle method has been derived as an approximation of the Lagrangian resummation in \cite{Lewandowski:2018ywf}.

 In scale-dependent models the separation between leading and next-to-leading contributions could be, potentially, complicated by the presence of a new scale.
 However, considering for definiteness $f(R)$, we can show that it is not the case.
 Indeed, even assuming that the whole scale-dependence of the function $\mu(k,a)$ of \cref{frg2} is inherited by the power spectrum would imply a contribution to \cref{2der} proportional to